 Place Pigalle has always been synonymous with sex, in all its more tawdry forms.
-It used to be the epicentre of sex shops, peep shows, strip clubs, cabaret and adults-only, X-rated adventures and was part of the red light district of Paris.
+It used to be the epicenter of sex shops, peep shows, strip clubs, and cabaret and adults-only, X-rated adventures and was part of the red light district of Paris, France.

-Pigalle began as an artist’s area, away from the sedate, grand and artistocratic buildings in the 1st arondissement set in all their glory around the grand Louvre and the Tuileries gardens.
+Pigalle began as an artist’s area, away from the sedate, grand and aristocratic buildings in the 1st arrondissement set in all their glory around the Louvre and the Tuileries gardens.
 Pigalle is in Montmartre, the raunchy area of Paris crowned by the Sacré Coeur church.
 In the late 19th century, cabarets opened on Boulevard de Clichy, among them the Moulin Rouge, either famous or infamous, according to your taste.
-Toulouse-Lautrec arrived here from his home town of Albi and started to produce those wonderful posters and paintings of prostitutes, bars open late into the night, absinthe drinkers and dancers who had always doubled as prostitutes.
+Toulouse-Lautrec arrived here from his hometown of Albi and started to produce those wonderful posters and paintings of prostitutes, bars open late into the night, absinthe drinkers, and dancers who had always doubled as prostitutes.

-Today, it’s changing, as all such areas do.
-But it’s a slow change, so you get a mix of the sordid and the quirky.
-And the old advice still holds true; be careful here though it's a pale imitation of its former raunchy self.
+But the old advice still holds true: be careful here though it's a pale imitation of its former raunchy self.

 - The Moulin Rouge at 85 Boulevard de Clichy has plenty of semi-naked dancers in different acts.
 You can get tickets separately or join a tour which takes in dinner and cabaret.
 It remains as famous as it always has done.

 - Au Lapin Agile at 80 Boulevard de Rochechouart, is another historic venue which was a firm favorite with artists like Picasso.
-It’s cosy and is decorated with old furniture.
+It’s cozy and is decorated with old furniture.